CryptoMonzt0r/neodash-testing/doc/init.md

 Copy neodashd.init to /etc/init.d/neodashd.
 Test by running `service neodashd start`.

-Using this script, you can adjust the path and flags to the neodashd program by setting the NDASHD and FLAGS environment variables in the file /etc/sysconfig/neodashd.
+Using this script, you can adjust the path and flags to the neodashd program by setting the NEODASHD and FLAGS environment variables in the file /etc/sysconfig/neodashd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X